Hi, I'm Silke.

 If that sounds familiar, you’re not the only one.

 Comedian Zarna Garg has a bit about how yoga used to be something women did in their pajamas.
-Slow.
-Quiet.
-On a beat-up mat in the corner of the living room.
+Something slow and quiet, on a beat-up mat in the corner of the living room.

 Now we rush to it in $200 leggings, between a 9 am meeting that ran over and a 2 pm pickup we’re already late for.
 Some of us are checking email during savasana.
 You might recognize yourself there.

-Which is funny, until you remember what yoga actually is.
-A mind-body connection.
-A slowing down.
-Coming back to yourself.
+Which is funny, until you remember what yoga actually is: a mind-body connection, a slowing down, a coming back to yourself.

 Almost the opposite of squeezing it in.